sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 ![[Pasted image 20230201220818.png]]

-Assuming a double word allignment rule (8 bytes) addresses will always be saved at multiples of 8, meaning the last 3 bits of the block size will be 0.
+Assuming a word is 4 bytes and a double word allignment rule (8 bytes) addresses will always be saved at multiples of 8, meaning the last 3 bits of the block size will be 0.
 This means we can use the last 3 bits to encode something else, in this case it is whether or not the block is allocated or free.

 At the end of the heap space we need a special "end" block which is set to allocated and has a size of 0.
 The Implicit Free list is simple but inefficient as it takes linear time to search the free list.
 The systems allignment requirement as well as the allocators block format imposes a minimum block size rule.